 With chronic inflammation the activation and mobilization of inflammatory agents occur for long periods of time.
 Long-term damage of specific tissue might be the cause for the progression of a certain disease.

-The problem with chronic inflammation is that symptoms are not obvious and a serious problem can take years to develop.
+With chronic inflammation symptoms are not obvious and a serious problem can take years to develop.
 That is why chronic inflammation was titled “the silent killer” in the news - which is not even an exaggeration.
 That is because most damage done in the body by chronic inflammation begins at a cellular level so that you don’t experience any symptoms.
 Still, there are signs that your body is inflamed.

-While acute inflammation often comes with noticeable symptoms, such as pain, redness or swelling, chronic inflammation is more subtle and as said before not always obvious which makes it harder to diagnose.
+While acute inflammation often comes with noticeable symptoms, such as pain, redness or swelling, chronic inflammation symptoms are more subtle and as said before not always obvious which makes it harder to diagnose.

 - chronic fatigue